orstavik/doubledots/doc/4_break_chain_reactions.md

 # Breaking chain reactions

 There are two ways a chain reaction can be broken:
-1. if the custom reaction function returns a special object `customReaction.break`, or
+1. if the custom reaction function `return` a special object `customReaction.break`, or
 2. if the custom reaction function `throws` an `Error`.

 ## 1. `customReactions.break`